-Path coupling 1/2
+Path coupling

-- At low density, any two configurations of spheres a and z can be connected through a path of length < 2N as follows: a → b → c → → z, where any two neighbors differ only in 1 sphere. - MC algorithm: Take random sphere, place it at random position anywhere in the box.
+- Any two configurations of spheres a and z can be connected through a path a → b → c → ..... → z, where any two neighbors differ only in 1 sphere. - MC algorithm: Take random sphere, place it at random position. - We can study the probability to go from 1 to 2 differences and the probability to go from 1 to 0 differences (TD).